 Birds really struggle in the colder months, it becomes harder for them to find food and their energy levels drop.
 Fatty foods can help with this, with one thing that you can do is leaving out fat blocks in wire cages.
-These could be made with lard and packed full of goodness for birds, such as fruit, seeds and dried mealworms.
-For smaller bird such as wrens, search your kitchen for some scraps and leave out finely chopped unsalted bacon rind and grated cheese.
+These could be made with lard and packed full of goodness for birds, such as fruit, seeds, and dried mealworms.
+For smaller birds such as wrens, search your kitchen for some scraps and leave out finely chopped unsalted bacon rind and grated cheese.

 There are many different types of birds that may pass through your garden.
 Some of these birds like to feed off the ground.
 To help these species, place seeds or fat balls on a wire mesh just off the ground to help them.

 Facing the same problem as hedgehogs, the pools of water that birds become used to visiting can freeze over in the winter.
 This may be the only water source for birds to drink and bathe in – hindering their hydration and hygiene.
 Therefore, leave out a dish of water or even an upturned bin lid with water in for birds to enjoy.